Tajik Air: History

 Aviators of Tajikistan were always in the front line of development of the socio-economic potential of the country.
 For the first time in 1959, B.M.
 Vorobiev landed an aircraft (an An-6) on the ice of the Sarez Lake.
 In 1960, the first flight on the route Stalinabad – Moscow was operated by an Ilyushin Il-18.
 The TU GVF's structure was expanded and developed.

 In 1959, the Leninabad aviation enterprise was founded and, in a year, the Kulyab airport was established.
 On March 3, 1960, the passenger terminal and runway were put into operation.
 The route Stalinabad – Frunze – Alma-Ata – Novosibirsk was opened.
 In the 1970s and '80s pilots and navigators of the Tajikistan Civil Aviation Authority mastered such aircraft as the Tupolev Tu-154, Yakovlev Yak-40, Antonov An-26 and Antonov An-28.
-In 1979 the first flight to Afghanistan was operated by an Il-18 aircraft on a humanitarian mission.
-In 1984 the automatic reservation system "Sirena" for booking seats on the domestic airlines was introduced.
+In 1979, the first flight to Afghanistan was operated by an Il-18 aircraft on a humanitarian mission.
+In 1984, the automatic reservation system "Sirena" for booking seats on the domestic airlines was introduced.
 In 4 years, the Tajik Civil Aviation Authority changed over to the new conditions of management and planning.

 Judging by the efficiency of the Yak-40 and An-28 aircraft utilization, the Tajik Civil Aviation Authority won first place in the USSR's Air Fleet.
 In the 1990-1991 period, the aircraft-helicopter fleet of the aviation enterprise was expanded with Ilyushin Il-76 and Tupolev Tu-154M aircraft; and Mil Mi-8 helicopters.
 Central Asia's first "Zardak" transponder was built and air service on the route Dushanbe-Ürümqi was opened.

 On 14 January 2019, Tajik Air suspended all operations until it restarted in November 2019.
 However, Tajik Air suspended operations again on 14 September 2020 due to technical and financial difficulties.
-It has since been looking to restart again.
+The airline has since been looking to restart operations, with a proposal to do so being sent to the Prime Minister, Qohir Rasulzoda, for consideration.
 After the suspension of flights by Tajik Air, Somon Air became the only airline in Tajikistan operating on both domestic and international passenger air routes.